 - Military branches

 - Public safety

-- Summer Session 1: 2/1 for the Athletic Training Centralized Application System (ATCAS) application, followed by 4/1 for Appalachian’s graduate school application
+Rolling admissions, with Feb.
+1 submission encouraged for the Athletic Training Centralized Application System (ATCAS) application and

 - Part of the Department of Health and Exercise Science, this program builds on a highly successful undergraduate athletic training program that Appalachian has offered for more than 30 years.

 - The master’s program includes an evidence-based capstone experience, intended to culminate in a product worthy of professional dissemination.

 - All graduate programs at Appalachian have small class sizes, providing intimate classroom interaction.